Additions? Revisions? Send an e-mail.

 Mesa Career Services: Scholarship resources, a Web-based job bulletin board, interview tips and workshops are available.

-Mesa Early Learning Preschool: MELP and Mini-MELP build on children's natural curiosity through interaction, exploration and discovery.
+Mesa Early Learning Preschool: MELP builds on children's natural curiosity through interaction, exploration and discovery.
 Classes are free if families meet income guidelines.

-Mesa Distance Learning Program: Online curriculum is hosted by state-certified MPS teachers for students in kindergarten through high school.
+Mesa Distance Learning Program: Online curriculum is hosted by state-certified MPS teachers for students in sixth grade through high school.
 Students may earn a diploma through this individual learning and independent study program.

-Mesa Foundation for Educational Excellence: Mesa Foundation is a 501 (c)(3) nonprofit community organization.
+Mesa Public Schools Foundation: The Foundation is a 501 (c)(3) nonprofit community organization.
 Tax-deductible donations promote student achievement and well-being in MPS.

 Mission Statement: We focus on unprecedented excellence in education for each child.

 Montessori Preschool: Montessori Preschool provides a nurturing learning environment for 3- to 5-year-olds.